 Immigration has made and is remaking America.
 All Americans, or their ancestors, were at one time immigrants.
 This course provides a historical survey of this immigration.
 The first half of the course explores eighteenth- and nineteenth-century immigration movements; the second half focuses on the twentieth century.

-MET HI 305: Pivotal Trials in Massachusetts History
+MET HI 307: Great Trials in American Political History

-MET HI 333: History of the Middle East II
+MET HI 312: The History of the U.S. Supreme Court

 MET HI 373: History of Boston

 The foundations, development, and "fate" of Boston since the colonial period.
 Explores the architecture, geography, social structure, and economic development of the city, as well as political changes.

 This course deals with international films about revolution and war, their origins, social consequences, and legacies.
 It considers films from and about Japan, Africa, India, the Americas and Europe.
 It explores "the angle of vision" problem in history: who should we trust more, eye-witness accounts, great film recreations, novelists, or traditional historians?
 Who gets us closest to the "truth" of the human experience and condition?

 MET HI 476: Special Topics: The American Presidency